j2commerce/guide/developer-guide/developer-guide/creating-an-integration-plugin-for-your-component.md

 ## Introduction <a id="introduction"></a>

 Integrating J2Store with your extension is pretty straightforward.
-Since Version 3, we implement a flexible Plugin API and the entire J2Store core is re-written from scratch using the Framework on Framework \(FOF\).
+Since Version 3, we implement a flexible Plugin API and the entire J2Store core is re-written from scratch using the Framework on Framework \(FOR\).

 So all you have to do is create an integration plugin for your component \(using your component’s events\).
 It can be a system plugin or a plugin specific to your component.